saraya209/soil_ksat/README.md

 ![](https://github.com/saraya209/soil_ksat/blob/master/imgs/GUI.png)

 I have developed an app with GUI based on shiny.
 To run the app locally is easy with RStudio editor:
-1. Download the `ptfapp` folder and all it's contents. **Download the models from [UC Merced Dash](https://doi.org/10.6071/M3T95H) and save in`ptf/Models` folder.** (If you prefer not to download all of the models, download only the ones you want from.)
+1. Download the `ptfapp` folder and all it's contents. **Download the models from [This Google Drive link](https://drive.google.com/open?id=1dfkrvsmCL_tUm7QraovWXvaG0nQ3gULf)**
 2. Open the RStudio project file `ptfapp.Rproj` in your machine.
-Open the `ui.R` script in your RStudio editor; RStudio will recognize the *Shiny* script and provide a **Run App** button (at the top of the editor).
+3. Open the `ui.R` script in your RStudio editor; RStudio will recognize the *Shiny* script and provide a **Run App** button (at the top of the editor).
-3. Before running the app for the first time, you may need to install the required R packages by running the following codes in the R console.
+4. Clicking **Run App** button.
+Before running the app for the first time, you may need to install the required R packages by running the following codes in the R console.
 ```r
 # Shiny packages
 install.packages("shiny")